MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/manage-security-roles.md

    - Organizational Units
    - Business Closure

-   However, to ensure that all schedule managers are able to set up the new scheduling experience and access the new scheduling entities, they should also be assigned the **Customer Service Schedule Administrator** and the **Schedule Manager** role.
+   However, to ensure that all Scheduler Managers are able to set up the new scheduling experience and access the new scheduling entities, they should also be assigned the **Customer Service Schedule Administrator** and the **Schedule Manager** roles.

    To learn more about how to create users and assign roles to them, see [Create users and assign security roles](../admin/create-users-assign-online-security-roles.md).

 - **Scheduler**.
-The Customer Service Representative can create and schedule service activities.
+The role can create and schedule service activities.

-  To ensure that all Scheduler users are able to schedule services using the new scheduling experience, they should also be assigned the **Customer Service Scheduler** and **Customer Service App Access** role.
+  To ensure that all Scheduler users are able to schedule services using the new scheduling experience, they should also be assigned the **Customer Service Scheduler** and **Scheduler** roles.

   ![csr-role](media/csr-role.png)